wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/mixpanel.md

 ## Prerequisites

-#### VWO FME SDK Installation and Configuration
+#### VWO FE SDK Installation and Configuration

-* Ensure you have the VWO Feature Management and Experimentation product enabled for your VWO account
+* Ensure you have the VWO Feature Experimentation product enabled for your VWO account
-* The VWO FME SDK should be properly installed in your iOS project
+* The VWO FE SDK should be properly installed in your iOS project

 #### Mixpanel Account Setup